wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 - Microsoft Security Essentials.
 This software gives information about real-time protection for the system, malware-detection scans and antivirus settings.
 - Other channel rules which are not that common are stored in a different file, 0615-win-generic_rules.xml.
 At the time the channels monitored for the rules contained in that file are File Replication Service and every sub-channel related to Microsoft-Windows-TerminalServices.

-The different channels contemplated at the ruleset can be filtered at the configuration localfile block as the table from below shows in the 'channel location' column:
+The channels described can be filtered at the configuration localfile block as the 'channel location' column shows in the table from below:

 +-------------------------------+--------------------------------------------------------------------+
 | Source                        | Channel location                                                   |